 Ready to learn how to write a resume that gets you hired?
 Look no further!

-If you want a resume template that will help you land more interviews, head over to our free resume builder!
+If you want a resume template that will help you land more interviews, head over to our free AI resume builder!

 In this comprehensive guide, we'll cover the strategies and methods behind taking your template and transforming it into a job-winning resume!